gumyr/build123d/docs/advantages.rst

         lambda v: (v.Y == 0.0 or v.Y == height) and -width / 2 < v.X < width / 2,
         din.vertices(),
     )

-One can sort by all of the following attributes:

-.. autoclass:: build_common.SortBy
-    :noindex: